Guttenberg: A Brave New WordPress

 True to its open-source roots, Word Press developed Gutenberg over the last 6+ months with the help of many contributors and volunteers with one goal in mind— to make adding rich content enjoyable and straightforward.
 By extension, this should also translate into richer experiences for website visitors/users across the internet.

 Gutenberg will be released/developed/turned lose in three phases,

 - Site Builder/Customizer

 As of this writing, only the Beta Version of the Page Editor has been released.
 It is not ready to run on production sites just yet.
 There is a Gutenberg plugin for those who want a pre-release test drive.

 PLEASE NOTE: Once Gutenberg is ready to go, it will replace the current version.
 If your sites are set to upgrade automatically, you will get an unpleasant surprise.
-You can revert to the original editor, and rescue your sites, by downloading and activating the “Classic Editor” plugin.
+You can revert to the original editor, and rescue your websites, by downloading and activating the “Classic Editor” plugin.

 Hold on to your hats, this ain’t your daddy’s WordPress.

 The old backend is completely gone, replaced by a blank page, or canvas, and a sidebar that gives you access to the editing features and several “Little Blocks.”
 Each Block provides a different content type, such as:

 - Call to action

 Each customizable Block can be dragged and dropped into position.
 You can see your additions and revisions as they happen, making editing easier for newbies and seasoned pros alike.